Fitting for Length

 But don't count on it.
 While geometry suggests this, experience seems

 to suggest otherwise.
-The consistent toe or heel hit most often indicates a
+The consistent toe or heel hit most often

 faulty setup.
 In that case, going to a longer or shorter club will not